Baked Chicken Wings + Blue Cheese Dip

 So historically, what’s America’s obsession with wings on game day all about anyway?
 NPR wrote an article that came out in 2013 addressed this very question.
-The chief economist for The National Chicken Council believes that “the magical paring of humongous athletes and itty-bitty chicken parts began decades ago.
+The chief economist for The National Chicken Council believes that “the magical pairing of humongous athletes and itty-bitty chicken parts began decades ago.
 Sports-watching demands cheap munchies, and wings were both convenient and cheap.”
 Wings became so popular, The National Chicken Council actually began predicting and tracking wing consumption on game day.
-In 2018 The National Chicken Council estimated fans would consume 1.35 billion wing during the Super Bowl weekend.
+In 2018 The National Chicken Council estimated fans would consume 1.35 billion wings during the Super Bowl weekend.
 This was an all-time high prediction and up 1.5% from 2017.

 To visualize how many wings 1.35 billion is, The National Chicken Council put together the following fun facts:

 - If 1.35 billion wings were laid end to end along Interstate 95, they would stretch from Lincoln Financial Field in Philadelphia to Gillette Stadium in Foxboro, Mass. almost 250 times.